dragatuso/VBA_challenge/README.md

 # VBA_challenge

-This repository includes the challenge for the module 2: the excel files with the code already run and the file with the script.
+This repository includes the challenge for the module 2: the screenshots from the excel file with the code already run and the file with the script.

 The code includes a brief description of each of the steps to develop it.